Country

 Circumstances:

-After completing a supply mission to soldiers based behind the enemy lines, the crew was returning to his base when at 2245, he was locked by the German antiaircraft searchlights.
-Nine minutes later, the aircraft was shot down by German antiaircraft fire, dove into the ground and crashed, killing all 7 crew members.
+After completing a supply mission (food and ammunition) to soldiers based behind the enemy lines, the crew was returning to base when at 2245, he was locked by the German antiaircraft searchlights.
+Nine minutes later, the aircraft was shot down by a German fighter and crashed in an open field located near the village of Rechitsa, some 28 km northeast of Trubchevsk.
+Four crew members were killed and three others evaded.

 Probable cause: